 |Marriage and civil partnership||72, 73|

 The main subject volumes will give you a concise overview of the law, while the footnotes will direct you to the most important cases, legislation and commentary in that area.
-The print volumes are at KZ 1 on Floor 2.
-Use the Cumulative Supplement to check for any new developments in the law since the volume was printed.
-(OU members can access Halsbury's Laws electronically via LexisLibrary.)
+The print volumes are at KZ 1 on Level 2.
+Use the Cumulative Supplement to check for any new developments in the law since the volume was printed Holders of an Oxford SSO can access Halsbury's Laws electronically via LexisLibrary.

 Subject searches to use in SOLO.
 The results will include both print and electronic resources